smartystreets/funnel/README.md

 14. Concurrency != Parallelism
 15. A Go program that is limited to running a single goroutine at a time is said to be concurrent
 16. A Go program that can run multiple goroutines at the same time (such as by multiple CPUs) is said to be parallel
+17. A function that loads a channel should almost always close it when finished (ie. `defer close(ch)`)

 ## Resources